Exploring Energy Security

 Harnessing the energy of the sun and stars to meet the Earth’s energy needs has been a scientific and engineering challenge for decades.
 While a self-sustaining fusion burn leading to fusion ignition has been achieved for brief periods under experimental conditions, the total amount of energy that went into powering the lasers was far greater than the amount of energy it generated.

-Because nuclear fusion offers the potential for virtually unlimited safe and environmentally benign energy, the U.S. Department of Energy has made fusion a key element in the nation’s long-term energy plans, with investments in both IFE and magnetic fusion energy and with the ability to leverage the investments from the National Nuclear Security Administration’s defense programs that support NIF.
+Because nuclear fusion offers the potential for virtually unlimited safe and sustainable energy, the U.S. Department of Energy has made fusion a key element in the nation’s long-term energy plans, with investments in both IFE and magnetic fusion energy and with the ability to leverage the investments from the National Nuclear Security Administration’s defense programs that support NIF.

 More Information